Mattwai/momenko/DEVELOPMENT_BUILD_GUIDE.md

 # Momenko Development Build Guide

-## Why Use a Development Build?
+## Development Build Requirements

-Expo Go is great for rapid development, but it has limitations when it comes to native functionality like speech recognition.
-The error logs you're seeing are because Expo Go doesn't fully support the native voice APIs.
-A development build gives you access to:
+This guide explains how to set up and use the Momenko development build with real-time voice capabilities.
+The development build provides:

-- Native speech recognition capabilities
+- Native speech recognition through DeepSeek API
+- High-quality voice synthesis with ElevenLabs
 - Real-time WebSocket voice communication
-- ElevenLabs high-quality voice synthesis
-- DeepSeek AI integration for natural conversations
+- Natural conversational AI integration

 ## Prerequisites

-Before creating a development build, ensure you have:
+Before using the development build, ensure you have:

 - Node.js (v18+)
 - Yarn
 - Expo CLI (`npm install -g expo-cli`)
 - For iOS: macOS with Xcode (14+) installed
 - For Android: Android Studio with SDK tools
-- DeepSeek API key (for AI processing)
+- DeepSeek API key (required for speech recognition)
-- ElevenLabs API key (for natural voice output)
+- ElevenLabs API key (required for voice synthesis)

 ## Environment Setup